selforganising/foundersandcoders/_includes/faq.md

 There are no academic requirements, but not everyone will be suited to the style of learning our courses require.
 You need to be self-motivated, prepared to work long hours, and committed to collaborative working.
 Coding also requires a deep curiosity about how things work and a certain stubbornness in the face of repeated failure.

 **Are there any restrictions on who can apply?**
-Anyone over the age of 18 can apply, but the number of applications we receive for each course greatly exceeds the places available.
+Anyone over the age of 18 can apply.

 **Will I be a productive developer after the end of the course**
 We reckon that on average it takes about 1,000 hours to become a competent full-stack developer.
 That will take 20 weeks, working 50 hours a week.
 The eight-week course will give you a good foundation, but it won't get you all the way there.

 **Can you help me after the course finishes?**
-If, after the end of the course, you are still serious about making a living as a developer, we will do what we can to find projects for you to work on for paying clients, but we cannot guarantee anything.
-We are a community of freelancers and we cannot offer employment.
+At the end of the course, if you are serious about becoming a good developer, we will do what we can to find projects for you to work on.
+We are a community of freelancers and we cannot guarantee work or offer employment.
 What we can offer is mentoring and support while you find your feet.
-You will need to find a way to subsidise yourself financially while you hone your skills.

 **I want to find employment as a web developer after the course.
 Can you help?**
 We have a small roster of employers who have already given jobs to our graduates and are accepting applications for internships from our students.